Note: This article is part of Extended SAFe Guidance, and represents official SAFe content that cannot be accessed directly from the Big Picture.

 The physical environment plays an important role here, not only in creating a collaborative space away from the daily work.
 It also supports the variety of approaches used during the creative process.
 Success patterns that we have observed include the following:

 - Ease of booking rooms – To ensure they are available for running creative and collaborative workshops, these rooms are prevented from being block-booked for recurring events.
-Excessively using these spaces for less critical purposes leads to delays in collaboration and innovation, or teams giving up on trying to use the space.
+Excessively using these spaces for less critical purposes leads to delays in collaboration and innovation or teams giving up on trying to use the space.

 - Moveable whiteboards – Although fixed whiteboards in each room are beneficial for illustrating ideas and capturing information, they will need to be cleaned when the room is vacated.
-A better solution is moveable whiteboards that are wheeled in, and then kept for a while, ensuring that the output is not lost and can be worked on in future sessions.
+A better solution is moveable whiteboards that are wheeled in and then kept for a while, ensuring that the output is not lost and can be worked on in future sessions.

 - Rearrangeable furniture – As the purpose of the event changes, the layout of the room will also need to adapt.
 Avoiding fixed furniture will allow people to set up these spaces for a variety of scenarios, such as multiple tables for group work, a lecture-style arrangement to present ideas, or removing the chairs and tables to create a completely open space.

 - Video Conferencing Capabilities – Many times cross-team collaboration will involve a few individuals who cannot attend in person.
-‘Always-on’ video conferencing capabilities in these spaces ensures that everyone can participate.
+‘Always-on’ video conferencing capabilities in these spaces ensure that everyone can participate.
 In addition, the use of ‘robots,’ which the remote attendees can control to move around the room, enhances their inclusion.

 Frequently, during various SAFe training forums, attendees ask, “but if I was to leave here and do only one thing to start to implementing Lean-Agile development at scale, what would it be?”
 Our answer is always the same: Visualize the work.
 That is why when you visit an Agile enterprise, you see work everywhere—on walls, whiteboards, monitors, wherever you look.
 Visualization converts the intangible to the tangible, flushes out unnecessary, unplanned, unapproved or duplicate work, and aligns everyone to the actual current state, as opposed to simply following the plan.
 The common thread across all these approaches is that the information is ‘always-on,’ with no effort needed to go and discover it.